-The pandal was thrown open to public on Friday, i.e the ‘tritiya‘ or the third day of Navratri.
+The pandal was thrown open to public during 2019, i.e the ‘tritiya‘ or the third day of Navratri.
 Apart from the idol, the cooking bowl made for the decor was also one of the key attractions.
 It had turmeric sticks hanging around the earthen pot.

 Kolkata is popular for coming up with all kinds of thematic puja pandals and this year is no different.
 A Kolkata Durga Puja pandal has paid tribute to sex workers.
 In the streets leading up to the Ahiritola Jubakbrinda Durga Puja pandal in north Kolkata, city dwellers are stopping by to appreciate a large artwork on the street.

 The 300-foot-long graffiti captures the hardships of sex workers.
 With the theme Utsarito Alo, they are addressing not only the inclusion of these sex workers but also trying to give them the respect and dignity they deserve.
 “Durga Puja is about social mingling and celebrations by all, including sex workers.
 With this graffiti, we are pledging to return their basic rights to live in society, keeping their head high just like others,” Debarjoon Kar, curator of the project told indianexpress.com.

 A Durga Puja pandal has also been created for the visually impaired.
 A special face of goddess Durga has been made using 22000 screws for them to touch and feel what others experience when they see an idol.

 For your ultimate Navratri resource guide tap here